hillbig/rsdic/README.md

-RSDIC
+RSDic
 =====

 rsdic is a Go package for rank/select dictionary supporting rank/select operations efficiently, and space efficient for both sparse and dense bit arrays.
 (Such data structures are also called as fully indexable dictionary in CS literatures (FID)).